-Kiwilaw – and its lawyer-founder, Cheryl Simes – have always been different.
+Kiwilaw – like its lawyer-founder, Cheryl Simes – has always been different.

 And difficult.